python/peps/CONTRIBUTING.rst

 All interactions for this project are covered by the `PSF Code of Conduct <https://www.python.org/psf/codeofconduct/>`_.
-Everyone is expected to be open, considerate, and respectful of others no matter their position within the project.
+Everyone is expected to be open, considerate, and respectful of others, no matter their position within the project.